 A pro number is assigned by the carrier to a specific shipment for accountability and tracking, while an LTL tracking number can represent consolidated shipments or be part of a multi-stop load.
 While related, these numbers serve complementary roles to provide full shipment visibility.

 Ready to simplify your freight tracking and boost efficiency?
-Contact us and let our experts guide you toward smarter, more efficient shipping operations.
+Contact us to see how SPI simplifies freight tracking and communication across every shipment.

 References